kelu124/echomods/Worklog.md

 * Working with Virginie and Benoit to get images
 * Got to play with a [general multi tissue fantom](/include/20160812/20160822-Fantom.md): got an image from a ATL3 probe, of the fantom.
+* What about [using Kaggle as a data repo](http://blog.kaggle.com/2016/08/17/making-kaggle-the-home-of-open-data/) for open data ?

 uControllers and other stuff
 -------